k3170makan/PyMLProjects/payloads/README.md

-honed by the contributive efforts of an entire web hacking community and dynamically adjusted to its trends and favored HTML/java/SVN trouble causing grammar hotspots i.e. perhaps web apps are toppling dew to iframe onclick event handling more than SVN due to context of certain framework - you can then spin this up and train it on some dirt iframe tags and you will have a good source of live/random fuzz data directly hitting the iframe part of the grammar, further more you can probably very easily mix in and take out parts of the grammar as you please by adjusting the training sample.
+honed by the contributive efforts of an entire web hacking community and dynamically adjusted to its trends and favored HTML/java/SVN trouble causing grammar hotspots i.e. perhaps web apps are toppling dew to iframe onclick event handling more than SVN due to context of certain framework - you can then spin this up and train it on some dirty/troublesome iframe tags and you will have a good source of live/random fuzz data directly hitting the iframe part of the grammar, further more you can probably very easily mix in and take out parts of the grammar as you please by adjusting the training sample.